Henry Gosnold: Last years

-He continued in office as Admiralty judge into the early 1640s, but during the Irish Rebellion of 1641 he was unable to exercise his judicial functions.
+He continued in office as Admiralty judge into the early 1640s, but during the Irish Rebellion of 1641, he was unable to exercise his judicial functions.
 Like many landowners in Munster, notably Lord Cork's sons, he suffered heavy losses as a result of the Rebellion, though he was more fortunate than his rival Travers, who was killed at the Battle of Knocknanuss.
 In 1646 he petitioned the English Parliament for compensation, pleading that he was more than 80 years old and in acute financial distress.
 The petition was successful: Parliament authorised a payment of €150 to Thomas Muschamp, a London merchant, on Gosnold's behalf.
 The Provincial Court of Munster was abolished in 1655.
 Gosnold, who is known to have reached "a great age", is thought to still have been alive at the time: he probably died in 1658, when he cannot have been much short of 100.

 Family

 He was married twice: his first wife was Wilgeford George and his second wife was called Fenton (she may have been a relative of Lord Cork's second wife Catherine Fenton).
 He had several children, of whom at least two, John and Rachel, survived to adulthood.
-His descendants were mostly associated with Skibereen.
+His descendants were mostly associated with Skibereen and Clonakilty.
+Their estates were small, no doubt due to Henry's losses.
 They usually spelt their family name Gosnell or Gosling.